ual-cci/accelerate-immersive-framework/README.md

 This deploys a version but doesn’t direct any traffic to it, use the target url to test with local ember first.

-When you have tested and want to send traffic to the new version, use the GCP Console to migrate traffic
+When you have tested and want to send traffic to the new version, use the GCP Console to migrate traffic.
+To do this, use the traffic splitting tool (set 100% to the new one, then stop the old one)

 https://console.cloud.google.com/appengine/versions